MonikaSzucs/comp-2825-computer-architecture-organization/class-8/readme.md

 If the memory determined that no wait was necessary, everything could be accomplished in 1.5 cycles instead of 2.5 cycles

 - events only happen at "rising" or "falling" edges
 - the data is there because its the time window where it is available.
-And the falling edge of T3 is the first opportunity to use that data during teh time window where it's ready.
+And the falling edge of T3 is the first opportunity to use that data during the time window where it's ready.

 - it takes up to Tad seconds and up to 4nsec to become stable
-- the data takes a ong time to becoem stable the payload is requested by the CPU and its not available for very long time because the bus is slow, the memory is slow.
+- the data takes a long time to become stable the payload is requested by the CPU and its not available for very long time because the bus is slow, the memory is slow.

 - eventually it does like this.
-At the rising edge of the cycle it fetche sthe isntructions.
+At the rising edge of the cycle it fetches the instructions.
 Then from the Tad it is not stable and usable then it is.
 Takes up to 4ns to become stable.
 Then at that point the memory can assume its a read request.
 It cannot start reading the reqest before Tad because its not ready.
 It takes non zero time for the address to become stable.

 - Memory being requested.
 There is no memory request then the drop there is.
 - the read request at the drop there is a read